souhailmhid/ProphetStock/README.md

 # ProphetStock
-the idea of this project is to predict the price os stock market using LSTM and NLP tools.
+the idea of this project is to predict the price of stock market using LSTM and NLP tools.